 After School Care

-The goal of Talented and Gifted (TAG) programming is to make certain K-12 students consistently have learning opportunities that are challenging, systematic and continuous based on learning profile, readiness and student interest.
+The goal of the Accelerated Learning program is to make certain K-12 students consistently have learning opportunities that are challenging, systematic and continuous based on learning profile, readiness and student interest.

 Student learning experiences include a broad range of opportunities that pushes a student to their next level of challenge and allows them to develop their talents.
-TAG programming may occur in the classroom, or in other settings.
+AL programming may occur in the classroom, or in other settings.
 TAG programming is determined by ongoing evaluation and assessment of individual student needs.
-Each school has TAG resource support for ongoing consultation.
+Each school has AL resource support for ongoing consultation.

-Students receive Art, Music, LMC, REACH (computers), and Physical Education, which compliment academic learning and curriculum goals.
+Students receive Art, Music, Library Media ("REACH"), and Physical Education, which compliment academic learning and curriculum goals.
 Students in grade 5 may participate in the strings music program.